 The same options as for PDF import are available.

-.sk (Sketch/Skencil) Requires Skencil to be installed.
 Special shape information (e.g., rectangles) is not preserved.

-.sk1 (sK1, fork of Sketch) Requires UniConverter.
+.sk1 (sK1, fork of Sketch) Requires UniConvertor.

 .svg (SVG)